-1. Four distinguished seasons
+1. Finnish nature has four distinguished seasons

 The Finnish nature is not just snow.
 Yes, there is snow in Lapland in winter, and possibly in southern parts of the country too, but there is no snow all year round.
 You should not travel to Finland in July and expect to go skiing.
 Finland is blessed with four very distinguished seasons that all provide great possibilities to enjoy nature in their own way.
 Here’s how the seasons in Finland work:

 - Spring – In spring, from April to May, the mean daily temperature rises from 0°C to 10°C. Spring is the shortest season in Finland.
 It’s not the best for hiking as melting snow makes trails soft and wet, but it is great for observing awakening of the nature and migratory birds arriving.
 You should note that there are big differences within the country as Lapland is about a month late to the party.